FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

 ###
 ### -hs-url
-Check if the website has a specified URL
+Check if a website exists with the specified url:

 ```plain
 -hs-url /admin/login.jsp,/js/ijustcheck.js,/shell.php
 ```

-**You can use it as follows**
+**Combined usage can be like the following**:

 ```plain
 cthun -ps-ip ip.txt -ps-tp 100 -hs-ipport ps -hs-url /admin/login.jsp